tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 ## Installing rEFInd bootloader

+You can do without this convenient external bootloader but if this is your first time dual booting I would recommend using this.
+GRUB (the default bootloader for Manjaro) can be tricky for newbs like us.

 rEFInd Boot Manager: https://www.rodsbooks.com/refind/
 To install the bootmanager, go to: https://sourceforge.net/projects/refind/ and download the zip.
 Unzip it, open the folder, drag the install to your terminal window.
 Install it.
 Done.